 Size: 1.8 million acres

-Description: Gallatin National Forest at 1.8 million acres includes many rivers, majestic mountains and a wide range of wildlife.
-This forest is located in southwest Montana and contains six mountain ranges, the Bridger, Madison, Absaroka, Beartooth, Crazy and Gallatin ranges.
-Meadowlands lie interspersed with forests below dramatic mountains.
-More than half the Absaroka-Beartooth Wilderness area is found on the Gallatin as well as more than half the Lee Metcalf Wilderness area.
-This forest is home to 10,000-foot summits rising from subalpine meadows interspersed with hanging valleys and lakes.
-It is home to all species of North American big game animals except the caribou.
-The blue ribbon trout streams Madison, Gallatin and Yellowstone are located in this forest.
+Description: The Gallatin National Forest is 1.8 million acres of sparkling rivers, majestic mountains, and a wide range of wildlife.
+This forest is located in southwest Montana and contains six mountain ranges: the Bridger, Madison, Absaroka, Beartooth, Crazy, and Gallatin ranges.
+Meadowlands mingle with forests below dramatic mountains.
+More than half the Absaroka-Beartooth Wilderness area is found on the Gallatin, as is more than half of the Lee Metcalf Wilderness area.
+This forest is home to 10,000-foot summits that rise from subalpine meadows and mix with hanging valleys and lakes.
+It is home to every species of North American big game animal, except the caribou.
+The blue ribbon trout streams of the Madison, Gallatin and Yellowstone Rivers are located in this forest.
 The Custer National Forest and Gallatin National Forest make up the Custer Gallatin National Forest (CGNF), for which the U.S. Forest Service is currently revising its forest plan.

 Helena National Forest